BergstromDomain/MainApp/docs/developing_the_bergstromdomain_app.md

-# Developing the BergstromDomain Main Application  #
+# Developing the BergstromDomain App #
-> I was first introduced to *Ruby on Rails* in 2008 when I worked at Tilgin.
-We used it as our test framework.
-Since then, I have had a few attempts of developing my own apps but I've never really got to the point of deploying a working app.
-In this blog series I'm documenting the steps I've taken to create and deploy my first app.
+> I was first introduced to *Ruby on Rails* in 2008 when I worked at *Tilgin*.
+I managed the development of a test automation framework based on Ruby on Rails combining Ruby-, Bash- and PHP-scripts and as well as test specifications and reports written in *LaTeX*.
+>
+> Since then, I have taken some online courses and I have had a few attempts of developing my own apps.
+None of them have been matured enough to be deployed.
+>
+> In this blog series I'm documenting the steps I've taken to create and deploy my first app.

 ### Table of Contents ###